karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio.md

 When you want to use your own .NET template you can use it within Visual Studio and it doesn't matter if it's a project or a solution template.
 And also it's also fully integrated with the .NET CLI.

-I think right now the experience when you want to create a template is quite good so it is a good moment to write about it. **In this post I will focus on how you can create and pack multiple .NET Core templates in a single NuGet package and how to use it within Visual Studio or the .NET CLI.**
+I think right now the experience when you want to create a template is quite good so it is a good moment to write about it.

+### **In this post I want to focus on the process of converting a few application in templates, package them in a NuGet and re-use it within Visual Studio.**

 But first let's talk about a few key concepts that are worth mentioning.